(read at Pindari cabin, Yeranda Cottages, Dungog, 2-9 January 2024)

 A slowly unfurling and richly told novel, The Door-to-Door Bookstore celebrates the undeniably seductive idea that books are far from just bound printed pages with a fetching cover and an enticing back cover blurb.

-It says instead that books have the power to knit us all together, to bring people who might otherwise not come into contact with each other, and in The Door-to-Door Bookstore that is almost all of them isolated as they are for a host of reasons in their homes and in one case a convent, and bind them together into one big, inclusively supportive family who, in the book’s final act, prove pivotal to the future direction of Carl’s life.
+It says instead that books have the power to knit us all together, to bring people who might otherwise not come into contact with one another, and in The Door-to-Door Bookstore that is almost all of them isolated as they are for a host of reasons in their homes and in one case a convent, and bind them together into one big, inclusively supportive family who, in the book’s final act, prove pivotal to the future direction of Carl’s life.

 It is the community made by books and Carl’s great love for them – he has a heart of gold and it’s his love for people that makes a huge difference in addition to the deliveries he makes – that form the enormous heart at the centre of The Door-to-Door Bookstore and which leave you feeling as if the world can be a better place and that reading may just be what makes that happen.